 - Upkeep costs:

 - Production and supplies (depends on your business)

 Choose a Business Structure – Consider how you want to run it!

 There are various business structures practised worldwide.
 The choice you make will directly affect your business registration requirements, the taxes you will have to pay, and your personal liability.
-South African business environment primarily features five major types of business structures.
+The South African business environment primarily features five major types of business structures.

-- Sole Proprietorship – Single founder who establishes and runs the business and considered as the simplest form of the business entity.
+- Sole Proprietorship – Single founder who establishes and runs the business and is considered as the simplest form of the business entity.
 The owner is held completely liable for all the losses and debts of the business.

 - Pty Ltd (Proprietory limited company) – A private company that is treated as a separate legal entity.
 It has a small number of shareholders and one director.

 - Public company – A business that issues securities through Initial Public Offering (IPO) and has its name on at least one Stock Exchange list.
 Know more about Stock Exchange with an article by Investopedia here.